oxarbitrage/zcash-gitian/README.md

 **Note:** be sure to specify the underlying virtualization mechanism with gitian's environment variables, unless you use KVM!
 (`USE_DOCKER=1` for Docker, `USE_LXC=1` for LXC or `USE_VBOX=1` for VirtualBox.)

+Next examples are for linux and docker.

 ### Build and sign

-Example: build version 3.1.0 using 3 cores and 8 gigabytes of RAM, then sign with key ID 2d2746cc:
+Example: build version v2.1.2 using 3 cores and 8 gigabytes of RAM.

+ `USE_DOCKER=1 ./run-gitian -b v2.1.2 -m 8192 -j 3`

+ DBuild as above then sign with key ID 2d2746cc:

-`./run-gitian -b -s 2d2746cc 3.1.0 -m 8192 -j 3`
+`USE_DOCKER=1 ./run-gitian -b -s 2d2746cc v2.1.2 -m 8192 -j 3`

 This will create a subdirectory under `signatures`.
 If you want to contribute, please commit your signature and create a pull request.
 Make sure your public key is publicly available on GPG key servers.

 ### Verify

-Example: verify version 3.1.0:
+Example: verify version 2.1.2:

-`./run-gitian -v 3.1.0`
+`./run-gitian -v v2.1.2`

 ### Use binary

-A `bz2` file(`bitshares-3.1.0-linux-amd64-bin.tar.bz2`) will be generated at `bitshares-gitian/vendor/gitian-builder/build/out/`  after any `./run-gitan -b` is executed.
+A `tar.gz` file(`zcash-2.1.2-linux64.tar.gz`) will be generated at `zcash-gitian/vendor/gitian-builder/build/out/`  after any `./run-gitan -b` is executed.

-Example: use built witness_node binary:
+Example: use built zcashd binary:

 ```
 cd vendor/gitian-builder/build/out/
-tar xvfj bitshares-3.1.0-linux-amd64-bin.tar.bz2
+tar xvzf zcash-2.1.2-linux64.tar.gz
-./bitshares-core-3.1.0-linux-amd64-bin/witness_node
+./zcash-2.1.2/zcashd
 ```

 ## Repository branches

 From time to time it may become necessary to update the build descriptors, e. g. to update dependencies, or for other improvements.
 Such changes are likely to lead to different build results, which would invalidate existing signatures.
-Also, if a new version of bitshares-core makes such changes necessary, the change might break the build for older versions.
+Also, if a new version of zcash makes such changes necessary, the change might break the build for older versions.

 The plan for such breaking changes is: